 One of the first questions people will ask you after "How did he propose?" and "When is the wedding?", is "Where will it be?"
 The venue you choose will determine a lot about your celebration, from the style and formality to how much you'll spend on things like rentals and decor.
-You might have dreamed of a charming Southern plantation, a sprawling California vineyard, or an industrial urban loft, and narrowing down to the best options can be a daunting task.
+You might have dreamed of a rustic barn, a sprawling California vineyard, or an industrial urban loft, and narrowing down to the best options can be a daunting task.
 There's so much to consider: what is included in the rental?
 Are there additional costs involved?
 How much will you need to budget to decorate it the way you'd like?
 Every bride wants to strike that balance between "dream venue" and "great deal," so we asked an expert, lead planner and creative director Taylor Walkowicz of Kelly Karli Weddings and Events, to break down what you should keep an eye out for while you're figuring out where to have your wedding.

 Keep the Location in Mind